contiv/vpp/README.md

-In any case, before submitting your pull request please check the [Coding style][3] and cover the newly added code with tests and documentation.
-(Contiv-VPP adopted the coding style used in the [Ligato][5] project) Upon submission, each patch is run through the `go fmt` and `golint` tools.
+In any case, before submitting your pull request please check the [Coding style][3] and cover the newly added code with tests and documentation (Contiv-VPP adopted the coding style used in the [Ligato][5] project).
+Upon submission, each patch is run through the `go fmt` and `golint` tools.